 What is a mirror glaze?

-A mirror glaze is a way to glaze a cake that produces a highly reflective surface.
-The glaze itself is very thin, maybe a millimeter thick or so.
-You pour the glaze on while it’s warm and it sets on to pof the cake.
+A mirror glaze is a way to glaze a cake that produces a super smooth, highly reflective, glossy surface.
+The glaze itself, once set, is very thin, maybe a millimeter thick or so.
+It’s like a very thin layer of jelly surrounding the cake.
+It doesn’t necessarily add a lot of flavor to the cake, but it does add a lot of visual appeal!

 What makes something shiny?